drewrotunno/ThesisCode/README.md

 A mathematica notebook that gave the analytic solutions to trap position, in Chapter 6.

 ### Old GUI
 This file retains x-y B<sub>DC</sub> orientation, used for the pyramid trap.
-Only microwave solutions are exact in this GUI, but the RF doesn't consider the whole manifold, only one RF transition at a time.
+Only microwave solutions are exact in this GUI, as the RF doesn't consider the whole manifold, only one RF transition at a time.
 Users should run the .m file, rather than opening the figure or editing it in GUIDE.

 ### New GUI